debsouryadatta/bidsage/README.md

 7. Creating the .env and adding the environment variables in it
 8. pnpm dlx drizzle-kit push --config=drizzle.config.ts
 9. Adding db:push(Migrations to db), db:studio(Visual Editor) scripts in the package.json file
+10. Discussing some basics of drizzle orm with use server
+11. Setting up the shadcn, some basics about it, then revalidating after adding items inside "use server"
+12.